chaintope/esplora-tapyrus/doc/oap.md

 The Open Assets Protocol is designed for Bitcoin blockchain, but it is possible to adapt to Tapyrus blockchain.

-To support it in electrs-tapyrus, some API should be added.
+To support it in esplora-tapyrus, some API should be added.

 ## blockchain.openassets.scripthash.listunspent